 How to Stop Your Dog Jumping Up: Positive Reinforcement Training Tips

 Dogs are social creatures, and it’s common for them to jump up to greet their owners and other people.
-However, jumping up can become a problem when it is excessive, uncontrolled, or unwanted, especially if it causes damage to clothing, skin, or household items.
+However, jumping up can become a problem when it is excessive or unwanted, especially if it causes pain or injury to proper or damage to clothing.
+The behaviour of jumping up is highly reinforcing for many dogs and often people have rewarded the behaviour with attention or a pat since the dog was a small puppy.
 The good news is that you can teach your dog to stop jumping up using positive reinforcement training!

 Positive reinforcement training is a humane and effective way to teach dogs to perform desired behaviors by rewarding them for their efforts.
 Positive reinforcement involves giving a dog a reward, such as a treat or a praise, immediately after it has performed the desired behavior, such as sitting or lying down.
-By repeating this process, the dog learns that performing the desired behavior leads to a positive outcome, and it is more likely to repeat the behavior in the future.
+By repeating this process, the dog learns that performing the desired behaviour leads to a positive consequence, making them more likely to repeat the behaviour in the future.

-Here are the steps to stop a dog from jumping up using positive reinforcement training:
+Here are the steps to teach a dog to stopjumping up using positive reinforcement training:

 Identify the Trigger

-Common triggers include the owner coming home after an absence, hearing a doorbell, smelling food or during play.
-Once you have identified the trigger, you can work on desensitising the dog to it and teaching it to perform a different behaviour when that trigger occurs.
+Common triggers for jumping up include coming home after an absence, visitors arriving or encountering people when out and about with your dog.
+Once you have identified the trigger, you can work on desensitising your dog to the trigger and teaching them to perform a different behaviour when that trigger occurs.

 2. Teach an Alternative Behaviour

 Teach your dog an alternative behaviour that is incompatible with jumping up, such as sitting or standing with four paws on the floor.
-Start by rewarding the dog for performing the alternative behaviour, such as ‘sit’, in a calm and controlled environment, such as in your backyard or living room.
-Use treats, toys, or verbal praise to reinforce the behaviour and make it a more desirable behaviour for your dog.
+Start by rewarding your dog for performing the alternative behaviour, such as ‘sit’, in a calm and controlled environment, such as in your backyard or living room.
+Use high value treats and verbal praise to reinforce the behaviour and make it a more desirable behaviour for your dog to perform.

 3. Gradually Increase the Difficulty

 Once your dog has learned the alternative behaviour, gradually increase the difficulty of the training by introducing distractions or triggers that previously caused the jumping up behaviour.
 For example, when you come home from work have some treats on hand.
 If your dog jumps up, simply turn and ignore the behaviour.
-Wait for your dog to perform the desired behaviour (i.e. sit or four paws on the floor).
-Reward them immediately.
+Wait for your dog to stop jumping up (i.e. sit or four paws on the floor) and reward them immediately.
 Repeat as needed.

 4. Consistency is Key